Da-Buche/skill-best-practices/README.md

 ### Lint your files.

 Follow lint recommendations and try to reach 100% score.
 A high score is reassuring, it means the author made effort cleaning his code.

+It often avoids bugs and errors even before running the code.

 ### Prefix unused variables with underscores.